“We’ll be Friends Forever, won’t we, Pooh?’ asked Piglet.

 Along the way, I wrote short stories and essays.
 I had great luck on the first piece I ever published, an essay called “What the Medal Means,” which sold quickly to the only publication I could imagine it in: Runner’s World.
 My fiction was slower going, though.
 I sent stories out again and again, revising each time until they did finally start appearing in publications like Shenandoah, The Virginia Quarterly Review, and The Literary Review.

 My fiction is not closely autobiographical, but I do draw heavily from my emotions and experiences as I write.
-You can see those gory details on the Book Groups pages for some of the books, but suffice it to say here that I lived in ten different homes in Washington D.C., Kansas City, Chicago, Los Angeles, and New Jersey before I went off to Ann Arbor, and in five more homes—in the Silicon Valley, Los Angeles, Baltimore, and Nashville—during and after my years in Ann Arbor, before finally settling in Palo Alto.
-In the process, I waved good-bye to so many dear friends, which is no doubt why friendships are at the core of my writing.
-I’m blessed with remarkable friends who are forever refilling that well for me, especially Jennifer Belt DuChene (my lawschool roommate and my closest friends in the world), my Tuesday sister and fellow novelist, Brenda Rickman Vantrease, and my Tuesday brother and husband, Mac Clayton.
+Have a look at my Book Groups pages for details, but suffice it to say here that I’m blessed with remarkable friends who are forever helping me refill my emotional well, especially Jennifer Belt DuChene (my law school roommate and closest friends in the world), my Tuesday sister and fellow novelist, Brenda Rickman Vantrease, and my Tuesday brother and husband, Mac Clayton.
 Like Betts from The Ms. Bradwells, I miss sitting on that ratty old couch on our law school house porch with friends who, like The Wednesday Daughters, have known me since before I knew myself.
 My writing is certainly an homage to their love.

-As much as I enjoyed practicing law, my dream for as long as I can remember was to be a novelist.
+As much as I enjoyed practicing law, my dream since I was a child was to be a novelist.
 I feel incredibly grateful to be able to call myself one.
 Thanks to all of you who, in giving a little of your busy lives to follow my characters, allow me the pleasure of this life. – Meg